egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

    As IP address you want to use for pinging (default 8.8.8.8) you can set an address which resolves to multiple IP addresses, under DHCP and DNS > Hostnames (/etc/config/dhcp, config domain) add:
    `ping-host 8.8.8.8`
    `ping-host 9.9.9.9`
-   Check if the name resolves with `nslookup ping-host'
+   Check if the name resolves with `nslookup ping-host`
    Then use ping-host as ping address and all addresses of ping-host will be used in a round robin method, this also adds redundancy if one server is down e.g.:
    `/usr/share/owrt-wg-watchdog.sh 10 ping-host &`
    This will ping every 10 seconds, after a delay of 120 seconds on startup, to 8.8.8.8 and 9.9.9.9